Michael-F-Ellis/rpchat/dcidevplan.md

 **Step 2: Adapt `ChatManager` for New Message Properties**
 *   **Tasks:**
     *   Modify `ChatManager.createMessage()` to accept `characterId` and `visibility` and pass them to the `ChatMessage` constructor.
-        *   Update existing calls to `createMessage` to pass default values (e.g., `characterId: 0, visibility: 1`) where appropriate (like for the initial system prompt if not otherwise specified, or for app messages).
+        *   Update existing calls to `createMessage` to pass default values (e.g., `characterId: 0, visibility: 1`) where appropriate (like for the initial system prompt if not otherwise spe  cified, or for app messages).
     *   The `_ensureTrailingUserMessage` method should create user messages with `characterId: 0, visibility: 1`.
 *   **Testing:** Verify single-user chat, including adding new messages, still works.
 System prompt and user messages should have default `characterId` and `visibility`.